Sharma’s century puts India in command

 LONDON: Rohit Sharma scored his first Test century outside India before England´s Ollie Robinson took two wickets in the first over with the new ball on an enthralling day of fluctuating fortunes at the Oval on Saturday.

-India were 270-3 in their second innings when bad light ended the third day of the fourth Test, a sizable 171 runs ahead after England's first innings 290.
+India were 270-3 in their second innings when bad light ended the third day of the fourth Test, a sizeable 171 runs ahead after England's first innings 290.

 The tourists were on the brink of batting England completely out of the game when home captain Joe Root took the new ball as soon as he could with India 236-1 off 80 overs.